 For some, the images are real.
 But for others, behind the scenes is a lot of debt, poor credit, and zero savings.

-In the extremely popular and captivating book, The Millionaire Next Door, the author has studied millionaires overall several decades.
+In the extremely popular and captivating book, The Millionaire Next Door, the author has studied millionaires over several decades.
 Do you know what he found?

 Most millionaires aren't living out in Hollywood.
-Most millionaires are right in front of you - living in your neighborhood, driving that second hand Toyota and sporting the iPhone from 5 years ago.
+Most millionaires are right in front of you - living in your neighborhood, driving that second-hand Toyota, and sporting the iPhone from 5 years ago.
+There are so many lessons to learn from these millionaires.

 They're business owners who've built their empires from the ground up, women and men who've maintained their old lifestyles while building real assets.